 • The Wellington region was identified by Stats NZ in 2021 as having the highest proportion of LGBT+ people in New Zealand relative to its population, a finding that was also echoed in Te Taunaki with 58% of sexual minority public servants working in Wellington, compared to 44.3% of their straight or heterosexual colleagues.

-• Rainbow public servants who worked outside major centres faced challenges with accessing employee-led network support, and often felt more isolated.
+• Rainbow public servants who worked outside major centres faced challenges with accessing employee-led network support, and often felt more isolated

-Rainbow representation in senior leadership
+Rainbow representation in senior management

-Te Taunaki found that rainbow public servants were underrepresented at all levels of management: 6.2% of senior leaders (tiers 1 to 3) were part of a rainbow community, 7.6% of tier 4, and 6.6% of tier 5 (or another type of manager or team leader).
+Te Taunaki found that rainbow public servants were underrepresented at all levels of management: 6.2% of senior managers (tiers 1 to 3) were part of a rainbow community, 7.6% of tier 4, and 6.6% of tier 5 (or another type of manager or team leader).
 All of these were lower than the overall rainbow proportion of the Public Service (9.4%).

 LGBT+ population of Aotearoa: Year ended June 2020 — Stats NZ